laanwj/etna_viv/README.md

 ![mip_cube output](https://raw.github.com/laanwj/etna_viv/master/doc/images/mipmap.png)
 ![displacement output](https://raw.github.com/laanwj/etna_viv/master/doc/images/displacement.png)

-To execise the initial-stage driver there are a few framebuffer tests in:
+To exercise the initial-stage driver there are a few framebuffer tests in:

     native/fb/

-These do double-buffered animated rendering of 1000 frames to the framebuffer using the proof-of-concept `etna` command stream building API.
-The goal of this API is to provide an low-level interface to the Vivante hardware while abstracting away kernel interface details.
+These demos do double-buffered animated rendering of 1000 frames to the framebuffer using the proof-of-concept `etna` rendering and command stream building API.
+The goal of this API is to provide a Gallium-like low-level interface to the Vivante hardware while abstracting away kernel interface details.

-- `companion_cube`: Animated rotating "weighted companion cube", using array or indexed rendering.
+- `companion_cube`: Rotating "weighted companion cube", using array or indexed rendering.
 Exercised in this demo:
   - Array and indexed rendering of arbitrary mesh
   - Video memory allocation
   - Setting up render state